astral-sh/ruff/crates/red_knot_test/README.md

 ### Specifying a custom typeshed

 Some tests will need to override the default typeshed with custom files.
-The `[tool.knot.tests]` configuration option `typeshed-root` should be usable for this:
+The `[environment]` configuration option `typeshed-path` can be used to do this:

 ````markdown
 ```toml
-[tool.knot.tests]
+[environment]
-typeshed-root = "/typeshed"
+typeshed-path = "/typeshed"
 ```

 This file is importable as part of our custom typeshed, because it is within `/typeshed`, which we